-- A. Students age 18 and above and emancipated minors: Students living on campus shall be given notice of this policy and are asked during the pre- enrollment period to designate an individual or individuals to be contacted by the Academy "in case of an emergency".
+Students age 18 and above and emancipated minors: Students living on campus shall be given notice of this policy and are asked during the pre- enrollment period to designate an individual or individuals to be contacted by the Academy "in case of an emergency".
 Contact information shall be registered confidentially, shall be accessible only to authorized campus officials, and may only be disclosed to law enforcement personnel in furtherance of a missing person investigation.
 In the event that a student is reported missing, the Maine Maritime Academy Campus Safety Department or their designee shall attempt to contact the student's emergency designee not more than 24 hours after the time that the student is determined to be missing in accordance with the notification procedures set forth below.
+Students update their emergency contact information each year via their housing application.
+For mid-year changes, an "Update to Emergency Contact Information" form is available to students to complete in "Campus Forms" at mystudentlife.mma.edu.

-An emergency contact designee shall remain in effect until changed or revoked by the student using the About Me tab on the student portal. - B. Students under the age of 18: In the event a student living on campus who is not emancipated is determined to be missing pursuant to the procedures set forth below, the Academy shall (is required to) notify a custodial parent or guardian no more than 24 hours after the student is determined to be missing.
+Students under the age of 18: In the event a student living on campus who is not emancipated is determined to be missing pursuant to the procedures set forth below, the Academy shall (is required to) notify a custodial parent or guardian no more than 24 hours after the student is determined to be missing.